2026 National Mobility Summit:

 Panel 3 – Panel 3: Urban Logistics, Curb Operations, and Ports and Supply Chain Performance

-How we strengthen national economic competitiveness through supply chain system efficiency.
+How we strengthen national economic competitiveness through supply chain system efficiency

-Examining how freight, port, and urban logistics systems can be modernized to improve reliability, reduce congestion, and strengthen national supply chain resilience.
+This session will connect directly to federal freight priorities discussed in the fireside chat, examining how freight, port, and urban logistics systems can be modernized to improve reliability, reduce congestion, and strengthen national supply chain resilience.

 Managing last-mile delivery and curb access in dense urban environments